Kari Chisholm: Political consultancy and BlueOregon

 By 2006 the site was the top-read Oregon political blog, with 3,000 to 4,000 readers a day around election season.
 An article in The Register-Guard stated that "[b]logs such as Chisholm's have been a place where Democratic activists have been able to find out where and how they can help their party's candidates. [...]
 And where those willing to get up from their computers can go to make phone calls or go door-knocking on behalf of candidates."

 By 2008 the site was generating 9,000 page views a day and editors were credentialed for floor access to the 2008 Democratic National Convention in Denver, Colorado.
-By 2010, the site featured more than 30 regular contributors, and Chrisholm and other editors were regularly quoted in local political stories by The Oregonian, the state's largest newspaper.
+By 2010, the site featured more than 30 regular contributors, and Chisholm and other editors were regularly quoted in local political stories by The Oregonian, the state's largest newspaper.

-During this period of growth for BlueOregon, Chirsholm served as a political consultant and operated website development company Mandate Media, which provided digital services to U.S. Senator Ron Wyden and Gov. Ted Kulongowski, and to the campaigns of then-U.S. Senate candidate Jeff Merkley, then-secretary of state candidate Kate Brown, then-congressional candidate Kurt Schrader, and then-Portland mayoral candidate Sam Adams.
-In 2008, Jake Weigler, a BlueOregon contributor and campaign manager for Senate candidate Steve Novick, published a post on the site alleging that BlueOregon's coverage of the race was biased towards the Merkley campaign and that Chrisholm had a clear conflict of interest.
+During this period of growth for BlueOregon, Chisholm served as a political consultant and operated website development company Mandate Media, which provided digital services to U.S. Senator Ron Wyden and Gov. Ted Kulongoski, and to the campaigns of then-U.S. Senate candidate Jeff Merkley, then-secretary of state candidate Kate Brown, then-congressional candidate Kurt Schrader, and then-Portland mayoral candidate Sam Adams.
+In 2008, Jake Weigler, a BlueOregon contributor and campaign manager for Senate candidate Steve Novick, published a post on the site alleging that BlueOregon's coverage of the race was biased towards the Merkley campaign and that Chisholm had a clear conflict of interest.
 "It's pretty transparent that [BlueOregon] is being used as window dressing and as a mouthpiece for the Merkley campaign," Weigler told The Oregonian.